Maritime – Ports

 In Australia, for example, the Port Hedland Port Authority (PHPA) – operators of the nation’s largest tonnage individual port – moved to the DX-Altus when it was shifting communications into its new control tower.
 Needing an easy-to-use system that could be remotely configured and managed from Perth, the PHPA’s decision has left its communications solution in a good place moving into the future.

-With the flexibility and user-friendly features required for a communications system, The DX-Altus is the system of choice for modern ports.
+With the flexibility and user-friendly features required for a communications system, omnicore is the system of choice for modern ports.
 Speak to Omnitronics today about implementing the solution.